Sagar-03/Dark-Transparency/README.md

 Disguised ADs are a dark pattern in which people use pictures of unavailable products in order to gain traffic on their website.
 So our extension will provide the user a direct link to the original product's website.
 Finding URLs of that images is no difficult task.
 Use AI for searching.
 ConfirmShaming  is also a dark pattern which appealing to emotional blackmail, which can also be avoided by generating warning .
 Bait and Switch helps in showing you the X by change in CSS.
-Rest dark p[atterns can be handled by using API keys.
+Rest dark patterns can be handled by using API keys.